DVB-SH: Trials

 United Kingdom, Malaysia, Singapore, Helsinki, Berlin, Cambridge, Pittsburgh, Paris, Tehran, Madrid, Sydney, South Africa, Taiwan, The Hague, Brussels, Bern, Vienna, New Zealand, Philippines, Copenhagen, Budapest, Erlangen, Sri Lanka, Roeselare, and India.

 DVB-SH in S-band is seen as an alternative in Europe.
-Recent field trials and studies showed better performance in radio than DVB-H standard that would lead to much lower costs for network deployments.
+Field trials and studies showed better performance in radio than DVB-H standard that would lead to much lower costs for network deployments.

 In France again, SFR and Alcatel-Lucent teamed up to deploy a DVB-SH trial.
 The results confirmed the theoretical assumptions on the superiority of the DVB-SH over DVB-H, being the natural evolution of this legacy technology.

 In Italy, 3 Italia, RAI and Alcatel-Lucent joined forces for the first DVB-SH trial in Italy.

 In United States, Dish Network and Alcatel-Lucent joined forces for the first DVB-SH trial in US.